pr1csynth/ProcessingLiveJS/README.md

 ## WHAT TO EXPECT

 The file you selected will be read each time you save it.
-(Auto-save plugin may exists for your text editor : [Auto-save for Sublime Text](https://packagecontrol.io/packages/auto-save).
+(Auto-save plugin may exists for your text editor : [Auto-save for Sublime Text](https://packagecontrol.io/packages/auto-save).)
 You will be able to do live coding on Processing.
 The sketch window is resizable by hand.

 Keep in mind this is an experiment made in less than 2 hours, you can quickly break it !
-(Avoid redefining things! )
+(Avoid redefining things!)
+Also some thing like `frameRate` won't work because the field has the same name as the method `frameRate()`.

 ## THINGS TO KNOW

-The code you write in the JS file is like you're executing it in the draw.
+The code you write in the JS file is executed as if it was in the `draw` block of a classic sketch.

 The renderer is set to `P3D`.